AM-officials/HousePricePredictorLGBM/README.md

 These metrics sit comfortably within top-quartile Kaggle submissions without ensembling.

-## Talking Points for Interviews
-- Discuss how engineered features capture nonlinear relationships absent from raw columns.
-- Explain why MAE and RMSLE were chosen (penalize under-predictions and scale with price magnitude).
-- Highlight reproducibility decisions: fixed random seeds, persisted model artifacts, portable data ingestion.
-- Mention the widget UI as proof of stakeholder empathy—non-technical teammates can explore predictions without touching code.

 ## Roadmap / Stretch Goals
 1. Add SHAP-based interpretability plots to quantify feature contributions per prediction.
 2. Experiment with stacking (e.g., CatBoost + LightGBM) for further leaderboard gains.
 3. Containerize the inference service (FastAPI + Docker) for deployment discussions.
 4. Automate Drive syncing via Google Drive API + service accounts.

-## Extra Notebook Cells
-No additional cells were necessary beyond the existing ipywidgets interface.
-If you want to extend functionality (e.g., SHAP plots or FastAPI export), add new cells after the LightGBM section and document them similarly.

----
-Feel free to reference this project during interviews—it demonstrates data acquisition, feature engineering, modeling, evaluation, and lightweight productization, which are the exact skills hiring managers look for in early-career Data Science and AI/ML roles.